 The Flight Centre Foundation, which started in Australia in 2008, remains a key element in our overall CSR platform and has continued to expand its reach globally.

-FLT’s workplace giving program in Australia continues to be well supported by our people, with about 35% donating from their monthly pay packets.
-FLT matches these donations dollar-for-dollar.
+FLT’s workplace giving program in Australia continues to be well supported by our people.

 FLT maintains a position of impartiality with respect to party politics and, accordingly, does not contribute any funds in this regard.